It all started when...

-Stephen and Rachel Coopers’ first date was to an auction.
+Stephen and Rachel had their first date at an auction.
 Neither of them knew how significant this would be in years to come.
-They came to their relationship with a shared fascination of relics from times past.

 Stephen Cooper is a GIA certified Diamond Grader with more than 20 years in the jewelry business.
 He was a contemporary fine jeweler for his company, Provincetown Jewelers, before moving on to a specialization in vintage and antique jewelry.
 He attended Hebrew University, Jerusalem, for English Studies.